HA2ZB/APRS_TNC/README.md

 # APRS_TNC
 Arduino Mega 2560 based APRS TNC with MX614 (FX614) modem

 This is a very initial stage of the development of an Arduino based APRS TNC.
-The current functionality connects Android APRSDroid app to the radio audio interface via Bluetooth (HC-05 module).
+The current functionality connects Android APRSdroid app to the radio audio interface via Bluetooth (HC-05 module).
+It should obviously work with other serial KISS terminals as well (not tested).
 I am using the Elegoo Mega 2560 Arduio clone in this project.

 Basic functionality is tested, working, but I cannot guarantee the bug free operation of course, use it on your own risk.

 Why MX/FX614?
 This is a proven, legacy, but still available chip.
 Using this as coder/decoder reduces the workload of Arduino, and provides reasonable signal processing performance.

 You can find the modem circuit schematics in the Hardware folder.
-I still have it on breadboard, once a final construcion is ready, I will upload the PCB layout and other documents as well.
+I still have the device on breadboard, once a final construcion is ready, I will upload the PCB layout and other documents as well.

 If you want to implement, here are important things to start with and understand: